a5467021/pig-problem/Homework01-2/README.md

 {
     waiting_proces.pop();
     if(!waiting_proces.empty())
-        dispatch_process(waiting_process.front());
+        CrossRavine(waiting_process.front());	// dispatchProcess(...)
 }
 ```

 This will ensure that all processes will still be excuted as early as possible, but under a prime rule that all processes should be launched sequentially in general.
+The rest of the program is inherited from solution of part A.

 Using the same seed as in part A, it looks like: